Airplane Accidents In Buffalo, New York

 Experienced Lawyers and Paralegals Fighting to Obtain the Best Result for People of New York State Injured in Airplane Accidents.

 Our dedicated staff of Buffalo, New York airplane accident attorneys at the Dietrich Law Firm P.C. are equipped to help victims of airplane crashes recover the maximum compensation possible.
-If you, or a loved one, have suffered serious injury or death in an aviation accident, you want Jed Dietrich, Esq., a Best Lawyer of America, to fight for YOU.
+If you, or a loved one, have suffered serious injury or death in an aviation accident, you want Jed Dietrich, Esq., a recognized Best Lawyer of America, to fight for YOU.
 Jed Dietrich, Esq. has a stellar record of obtaining the best results for personal injury cases in Buffalo, New York; Rochester, New York and Niagara Falls, New York.

 Call the Dietrich Law Firm P.C. today at 716-839-3939 and let our aggressive, tenacious and hardworking team assist you every step of the way in your personal injury case.
 We are available 24 hours per day and 7 days per week, and there is never a fee unless we win for YOU.